 In 1981, following his graduation from the High School of Art and Design, Jacobs enrolled in Parsons the New School for Design, undertaking a degree in womenswear design.
 Jacobs’s senior year project consisted of three oversized sweaters hand-knit by his grandmother.
 He was awarded the young designer the school’s Chester Weinberg and Perry Ellis Gold Thimble award, as well as Design Student of the Year.

-In 1989, Jacobs joined Perry Ellis to oversee the women’s wear department.
-Famously fired by management in 1993, following an unsuccessful grunge collection, Jacobs and Duffy launched the Marc Jacobs International company shortly after, creating a few independent collections prior to selling 96 percent of the shareholding to LVMH in 1997 coinciding with Mr Jacobs' appointment as Louis Vuitton's artistic director.
+In 1986, Jacobs and former Reuben Thomas executive Robert Duffy launched their first design venture under the Marc Jacobs label, earning Jacobs the industry’s interest and a CFDA/Perry Ellis award for New Fashion Talent.
+In 1989, Jacobs joined Perry Ellis to oversee its womenswear, but was famously fired by management in 1993, following an unsuccessful grunge collection.
+Jacobs and Duffy launched the Marc Jacobs International company shortly after, creating a few independent collections, before selling 96 percent of the shareholding to LVMH in 1997.
+The sale coincided with Jacobs' appointment as Louis Vuitton's artistic director.

 Critical to Jacobs’ creative strategy at Vuitton were the designer’s hugely successful collaborations with contemporary artists, including Stephen Sprouse (2001), Takashi Murakami (2005), Richard Prince (2007) and Yayoi Kusama (2012).
 The Murakami collaboration alone generated $300 million in sales.